 - Charges multiple devices at once

-- Lots of power in comparison to weight
+- Lots of power for its weight

 Cons